PaperMC/PaperDocs/source/server/configuration.rst

 map-item-frame-cursor-limit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
    - **default**: 128
    - **description**: The number of cursors (markers) allowed per map.
-A large number of markers
+A
-     may be used to lag clients.
+     large number of cursors may be used to lag clients.

 seed-based-feature-search
 ~~~~~~~~~~~~~~~~~~~~~~~~~